roramirez/MMM-ImagesPhotos/README.md

 | `maxHeight`        | Value for maximum height.
 Optional, possible values: absolute (e.g. "400px") or relative ("70%") <br> Default 100%
 | `backgroundColor`  | Value for color used to fill around the image if not fullscreen, default 'black', can be #xxyyzz, like #808080 (grey),<br> if fill is true, the backgroundColor setting is ignored
 | `fill`             | true or false, default false. instead of color use a blurred copy of the image to fill around the image
 | `blur`             | the size of the pixel blur of the background fill, default 8
+| `sequential`       | true or false, default false, whether to process the images randomly(default) or sequentially

 Here is an example of an entry in `config.js`
 ```